core-wg/resource-directory/draft-ietf-core-resource-directory.md

 space-separated sequence of Content-Format codes as specified in [RFC7252], indicating that multiple content-formats are available.
 The example below shows the required ct=40 (application/link-format) indicated as well as a vendor-specific content format (21225).
+The base  RD resource values /rd, /rd-lookup, and /rd-group are example values.

 ~~~~
 Req: GET coap://[ff02::1]/.well-known/core?rt=core.rd*